-However, if you are a resident of the state, the chances are high that you will benefit more from the lottery’s social causes than you ever will from the tickets you buy, since the chances of hitting a jackpot are so slim and the social causes help everyone.
+However, if you're a resident of the state, the chances are high that you will benefit more from the lottery’s social causes than you ever will from the tickets you buy, since the chances of hitting a jackpot are so slim — and the social causes help everyone.

-For example, the state with the lowest lottery payout, South Dakota, offers a breakdown of where their lottery funds go.
-In 2016 when the census report was released, lottery funds contributed around $50 million to primary and secondary schools and technical schools.
+For example, the state with one of the lowest lottery payouts, South Dakota, offers an annual report showing where their lottery funds go.
+In 2019, when the census report was released, lottery funds contributed around $123 million to the general fund, which helps finance primary and secondary schools and technical schools.
 A significant amount of the lottery income also went toward highway construction and repair, a Water and Environment Fund, and an Ethanol Fuel Fund.

 So even when the payouts are lower, a good percentage of the lottery ticket sales are still being used for the common good.